 Heydrich's family after the war

 Lina Heydrich's grave.
-The location is not
+The location is not being mentioned because of the danger of vandalism by desecrators. |

 She died sometime either in the late seventies or early eighties.
 Her daughter Marte Beyer still lives in Fehmarn and runs a fashion shop in the city of Burg.
 Heider Heydrich is a retired engineer in the Bavarian town of Wörthsee.Nothing is known of the present whereabouts of Silke.
 As mentioned above, Klaus died in childhood.